Bardolph-Automation-Inc/bardolph/docs/installation.rst

   ./start_fcgi

 You should do this as the `lights` user.
-For security purposes, that user should not have any special privileges, such as `sudo`.

 Start the HTTP Server
 =====================
 By default, the `lighttpd` daemon will already be running.
-You can restart it using the new configuration with:
+You need to restart it to enable the new configuration with:

 .. code-block:: bash